 Keep to it even if you don’t think it is making a difference – routines take time.

-If your child does not settle – go to them – reassure them that you are nearby and leave the room as soon as they are calm again.
-You might have to repeat this many times but will build their confidence that you are there when they need you..
+If your child does not settle – go to them and reassure them that you are nearby and leave the room as soon as they are calm again.
+You might have to repeat this many times but will build their confidence that you are there when they need you.

-You may have tried all of the above with no success.
+You may have tried all the usual advice with no success.

 Your child may be especially sensitive to sights, sounds, feelings and sensations.

-• Close curtains / using blackout blinds at night time to make the room dark.
+- Close curtains / use blackout blinds at night time to make the room dark.
 Open curtains during the day time.

-• Tucking in bedding can help children to feel safe and secure, and stops duvets / blankets coming off in the night.
+- Tucking in bedding can help children to feel safe and secure, and stops duvets or blankets coming off in the night.